-The Acer Aspire E 15 is arguably the best Windows 10 laptop you can find at its price and is powerful enough to run any design programs you will need.
+The Acer Aspire 5 is one of the best Windows 10 laptops available at its price and is powerful enough to run any design programs you will need.
 The LED-lit IPS display is Full HD and measures a healthy 15.6 inches.
-The specs are about as good as you will find in this price range, with an 8th generation Core i5 processor, 8GB of RAM, an NVIDIA GeForce MX150 graphics card, and a 256GB SSD.
+The specs are about as good as you will find in this price range, with an 8th generation Core i5 processor, 8GB of RAM, and a 256GB SSD.
 While the storage is admittedly small for some users, the SSD ensures that the laptop runs fast enough to handle any graphics intensive programs.
 Add to that a 15-hour-long battery life and you have a great deal.

 Best Laptops for Gamers